 What is Christian Mysticism?

-Christian mysticism is an aspect of Christian spirituality which emphasizes knowing and encountering God, here and now, in our lives today.
+Christian mysticism, an aspect of Christian spirituality, emphasizes knowing and encountering God, here and now, in our lives today.
 The Christian mystics, renowned spiritual teachers from each of the last 20 centuries, were men and women who knew this Divine encounter, and taught and inspired others to do the same.
 Mysticism emphasizes prayer, meditation, contemplation, worship, community, and living a virtuous life as keys to discovering union with God.